UB-Mannheim/vMaBookShelf/INSTALL.md

   * to:   /var/www/ds, or copy the script to a different server

-## Client where you like two test the Website
+## Client where you like to test the Website

 #### Download Node.js
 - https://nodejs.org/en/